When knowledge work starts to feel like assembly lines

 Factory work once defined what it meant to have a job.
 People showed up, did their part on the line, and moved on.
 The system prized consistency and efficiency above all else.

 Knowledge work was supposed to be different.
 It promised creativity, flexibility, and the chance to solve problems in new ways.
-But inside today’s large organizations, it’s easy to notice a different reality — one that sometimes feels uncomfortably close to those old assembly lines.
+But inside today’s large organizations, it’s easy to notice a different reality, one that sometimes feels uncomfortably close to those old assembly lines.

 When process takes the driver’s seat

-Tools like sprint boards, design reviews, and ticketing systems are meant to create structure.
-At their best, they help teams coordinate and keep complex work on track.
-But when they dominate the rhythm of the job, they can feel less like support systems and more like checkpoints.
-The focus shifts from shaping ideas to moving tasks forward.
-Creativity begins to feel like compliance, and the cycle of “next, next, next” starts to resemble a conveyor belt.
+But when those tools start driving the rhythm of the job, they can feel less like support systems and more like checkpoints we have to clear.
+The focus shifts from shaping ideas to simply moving tasks along.
+Creativity starts to feel procedural, and that constant push of “next, next, next” can make the whole process feel like a conveyor belt.

 The risk to craft